PROVGEN: A Privacy-Preserving Approach for Outcome Validation in Genomic Research: Limitations and Future Work

-In this paper, we have proposed a novel scheme that shares genomic datasets in a privacy-preserving manner for reproducibility of genomic research outcomes.
-We have first implemented a state-of-the-art XOR mechanism with encoding and decoding techniques to generate differentially private datasets.
-We have extracted differentially-private count results from the original dataset and used them to improve GWAS reproducibility of the shared dataset using optimal transport.
-We have shown that the proposed approach outperforms existing methods concerning accuracy of reproducing the GWAS outcomes, data utilities, and robustness against membership inference attacks.
+In this paper, we propose a novel scheme for sharing genomic datasets in a privacy-preserving manner, specifically for GWAS outcome validation.
+We efficiently adapted the XOR mechanism to generate binary datasets while preserving correlations with the help of published Minor Allele Frequencies (MAFs).
+Our approach demonstrates superiority in detecting GWAS outcome errors, maintaining data utility, and providing robustness against membership inference attacks.

-In future work, we will work on increasing reproducibility for genomic studies apart from GWAS, such as transcriptome-wide association study, genetic epidemiology, and gene–environment interaction.
-We will also explore the feasibility of applying the shuffling scheme \cite{cheu2019distributed} to generate differentially private genomic datasets.
-Additionally, we will consider the problem of achieving both liability and privacy guarantees during genomic dataset sharing by incorporating dataset fingerprinting techniques \cite{ji2021privacy} into our framework.